The Soft Spots in the Austin Market

 Other Takes on April Statistics

 Here’s another well written Corona update by Bramlett Residential.
 Again, I don’t think content has to be written by me or my own brokerage in order to be shareworthy.
 I just want to be helpful! _______ We hope you’re doing well and staying safe.
-We received the full April 2020 market sta
+We received the full April 2020 market statistics fro

 My Take on April Statistics

 This (below) is why I’m not worried about Austin real estate.
 In a month as awful as April, it was still only this bad.
-There’s a hundred reasons to be bullish about Austin, which is a speech my clients have to endure too often. 🙂 Besides steady job creation, stable cornerstone industries, and a h
+There’s a hundred reasons to be bullish about Austin, which is a speech my clients have to endure too often. 🙂 Besides steady job creation, stable cornerstone industries, and a hi

 Market Comparison Charts for 2019